Inés Mónica Weinberg de Roca: Personal life and education

 Justice Inés Mónica Weinberg de Roca was born to a middle class, German Jewish family in Buenos Aires.
-Her parents fled Germany in the early 1930s because of nazism, although none of them were religious Jews.
+Her parents fled Germany in the early 1930s because of Nazism.

 She attended St Peter's School, an English school in a northern Buenos Aires suburb.
 She holds a law degree of the University of Buenos Aires and a Juris Doctor from the National University of La Plata, in Argentina.
 Her doctoral thesis was nominated to the Premio Facultad (Faculty Award).
 The jury approved it with the magna cum laude distinction.

 Justice Weinberg de Roca was a researcher in Private International Law at the Max-Planck-Institut of Hamburg, Germany (1972-1973).

 She speaks Spanish, English, German and French.
 She was married to diplomat Eduardo A. Roca (1921–2019), who was Argentina's ambassador to the United Nations during the country's last military dictatorship (1976–1983) and to the United States and the OAS during the military dictatorship of Juan Carlos Onganía (1966–1970).